4rsp/writeups/FCSC/2022/formatage/README.md

 #### TL;DR

-- Abuse pointers in form of `**` which points to stack addresses to overwrite saved_rip of printf to return to main
+- Abuse pointers in form of `**` which points to stack addresses to overwrite saved rip of printf to return to main

-- Set up read-what-where primitive by creating a pointer table and write ROP on stack via pointer table...
+- Set up read-what-where primitive by creating a pointer table and write ROP on stack via pointer table because our input is stored in heap...

-- and return to our ROP chain on the stack
+- and overwrite printf ret and return to our ROP chain on the stack

 - for profit...